8 Chinese Firms Caught in $1.2B Crypto Money Laundering Scheme

 Operational Methods and Techniques

-The eight Chinese firms employed sophisticated methods to obscure illicit cryptocurrency transactions, utilizing a combination of advanced mixing services and intricate corporate structures to evade detection.
+The eight Chinese firms employed sophisticated methods to obscure illicit cryptocurrency transactions, including:

 • Multi-layered transactions across different blockchains to break transaction trails